MichaelCurrie/TicketLeapToQuickBooks/README.md

 ###Output:###

 - output.[iif](http://www.my-quickbooks-expert.com/import-quickbooks.html) file for QuickBooks
-- unprocessed.csv file with the unprocessed paypal.csv rows (some rows could not be automatically dealt with)
+- unprocessed.csv file with the unprocessed paypal.csv rows
+  - this contains all rows that could not be automatically converted into entries in the .iif file by this utility
+  - i.e. in the case where no rows could be processed, unprocessed.csv will be a verbatim copy of paypal.csv

 ###Implementation details###
 - Takes both input .csv files and put them into an SQLite database, joining on the common fields